Cogniplane — Governed AI Workspace for Enterprise Teams

 PDFRead and extract text, answer questions about content, summarize sections, identify key information

-Text filesRead, summarize, analyze, and reason about plain text content
+Text & code filesRead, summarize, analyze, and reason about plain text, Markdown, JSON, CSV, and common source-code files

 ImagesDescribe, extract visible text, and answer questions about image content